Home Sitemap About

 Learn more about Moisture Barrier Padding

 If you have a moisture problem in your basement, no moisture barrier padding is going to protect you from the dangers of mold and mildew.
+Don't be fooled into thinking that spending more money on a specialty pad will solve your moisture problems, it just doesn't work that way.

 You need to fix your moisture problems first.
 I recommend you avoid spending more on a special pad, and just select a good quality pad that is designed to properly support your carpet and meet your needs and goals.